 This creamy wild mushroom soup comes together with minimal ingredients, though you would never guess that with it's rich, earthy and intense flavor.
 Here's what you need:

 - sherry (or a white wine you have)

 - fresh thyme

 - veggie or chicken stock

 - Salt and pepper

 - lemon juice to brighten it at the very end

 - Creme fraiche or sour cream for garnish

-- 4-5 cups of various fresh mushrooms use whatever variety you find at the store
+- 4-5 cups fresh mushrooms use whatever variety you find at the store

 - 1 ounce dried mushroom of choice if you can't find any that is all good, just leave it out and maybe increase the fresh mushrooms

-- A few sprigs of fresh thyme or a teaspoon of dried thyme
+- fresh thyme or a teaspoon of dried thyme

 - 2 cloves garlic crushed and chopped

-- 1 cup of sherry or a white wine you have on hand - NO RED HERE
+- 1 cup sherry or whatever white wine you have on hand

-- 3 cups of vegetable stock or chicken stock
+- 3 cups vegetable stock or use chicken stock

 - 1 cup half and half or milk

 - 1 tablespoon of lemon juice see note below - for real, it is important